Peter Manifold: Pastoral activities

-He arrived in Geelong from Tasmania in July 1836 after his brother Thomas was the first to land sheep at Point Henry in Feb 1836.
+He arrived in Geelong in Victoria from Tasmania in July 1836 after his brother Thomas was the first to land sheep at Point Henry in February 1836.

 Peter Manifold and his brothers took up a sheep run around Batesford, occupying land both side of the Moorabool River.
 But after a few years looked to Victoria's western district for pasture.

 The Purrumbete property consisted of 100,000 acres, taking in the areas of Camperdown and Mount Leura.
 The Manifold Brothers (Thomas, John and Peter) bred sheep, cattle and horses.
 During the nineteenth century they were among the largest landholders in Victoria.

-In 1857-60 The Purrembeet homestead was constructed.
+In 1857-60 the Purrembeet homestead was constructed.

 Conflict with Aboriginals

 Conflict between the Manifold brothers and the Djargurd Wurrung people occurred.

 The ancestral home, that was initially chosen for its defensive position against the aboriginals, was located on the banks of Lake Purrumbete.
 The first slab-hut was built around 1.2 kilometers from the present site.
 It was later abandoned, however, due to conflicts with the aboriginals, whom they previously had many adventures with.

 In 1840, Peter Manifold along with another pastoral squatter Arthur Lloyd presented to the Geelong police magistrate the following signed deposition of aboriginal sheep stealing and subsequent shootings.